almcc/almcc.github.io/_posts/2017-05-02-cleaning-up-old-git-branches.md

 so that I get everything other than the master branch.

-If you find yourself in `vi` and you have decided you don't want to delete any branches then you could just delete al the lines (`dd` for each line), or you could bail out with `:cq` which will force via to exit with a non-zero exit code.
+If you find yourself in `vi` and you have decided you don't want to delete any branches then you could just delete all the lines (`dd` for each line), or you could bail out with `:cq` which will force via to exit with a non-zero exit code.
 This means that the command will not continue onto the delete step.